 Making a decision to study in any of the universities in Ghana is a great decision because of the high quality of education provided in the country.
-Ghana is one of the countries in Africa that has a well developed education system that guarantees students success not only in their studies, but also in after completion of their studies.
+Ghana is one of the countries in Africa that has a well-developed education system which guarantees students success not only in their studies but also after the completion of their studies.

-How to Get Admission into Ghana Universities
+Gaining Admission into Ghana Universities

-For example, if you want to study any course in engineering, you must have two credits in chemistry and physics.
+For example, if you want to study any course in engineering, you must have credits in chemistry and physics.
 This is in addition to English and mathematics.
 If you want to undertake a course in medicine, in addition to the compulsory subjects, you will also need to have chemistry and biology.
 For art and social science subjects, your elective course passes could be commerce, geography, accounting and others.
-From the above information you can see that getting admission into any of the university in the country is very easy.
+From the above information, you can see that getting admission into any of the university in the country is very easy.

-- · After making the application, you are not required to sit for exams.
+2. After making the application, you are not required to sit for exams.
 The admission is determined by your WAEC results with the exception for candidates applying for a law course in Zenith University.

-The above requirements apply to all universities in the country and meeting the prerequisites will get you an admission and study the course of your choice.
-However, if you find yourself in a situation where you do not have one of the core subjects, you can still get admission into all the national universities to undertake a pre-university program.
+The above requirements apply to all universities in the country and meeting the prerequisites will get you an admission to study the course of your choice.
+However, if you find yourself in a situation where you do not have one of the core subjects, you can still gain admission into all the national universities to undertake a pre-university program.